UGent-Woodlab/XCT.read-R-function/README.md

 TODO
 ```

-When using any of the software, also cite the proper Zenodo DOI ([here for analysis](https://doi.org/10.5281/zenodo.14637855) and [here for imaging](https://doi.org/10.5281/zenodo.14637832)) related to the releases of the software.
+When using any of the software, also cite the proper [Zenodo DOI](todo)

 ---